Kushal2004/NdayResearch/Thread Execution Hijacking.md

 The attacker identifies a running process to hijack, usually one with higher privileges or access to sensitive information.
 Functions like `CreateToolhelp32Snapshot()`, `Thread32First()`, and `Thread32Next()` are used to enumerate through the existing threads of a target process.

+#### CreateTOolhelp32Snapshort() : Takes a snapshot of the specified processes, as well as the heaps, modules, and threads used by these processes.
+It inclues lot of parameters such as

+***Snapshot: A collection of system objects captured at a point in time***

+- TH32CS_SNAPHEAPLIST: Includes the heap list of the process specified in th32ProcessID.
+- TH32CS_SNAPPROCESS: Includes all processes in the system.
+- TH32CS_SNAPTHREAD: Includes all threads in the system.
+- TH32CS_SNAPMODULE: Includes all modules of the process specified in th32ProcessID.
+- TH32CS_SNAPMODULE32: Includes all 32-bit modules of the process specified in th32ProcessID when running on a 64-bit system.
+- TH32CS_SNAPALL: Includes all of the above.

+#### Thread32First() : Retrieves information about the first thread of any process encountered in a system snapshot.

 ```cpp
 THREADENTRY32 threadEntry;